Bertrand256/dash-masternode-tool/doc/build-dmt-windows.md

   ![Install Python - step 2](img/build-dmt/bwin-install-python-4.jpg)

 * In the *Advanced Options* step, check the *Install for all users* option.
-It is also recommended to install to a simple installation path such as *C:\Python36-64* for example:
+It is also recommended installing to a simple installation path such as *C:\Python36-64* for example:

   ![Install Python - step 3](img/build-dmt/bwin-install-python-5.jpg)